 Conservatives vs. Labour: Housing plans and proposals

-Read on for a brief overview of their proposals around these key points:
+Read on for a brief overview of their proposals around some key points:

 1. Reforming private renting